Kim Kum Yong

 Kim Kum Yong (born 17 August 2001) is a North Korean table tennis player.
-She qualified for the 2024 Summer Olympics and won a silver medal in the mixed doubles tournament alongside Ri Jong Sik.
-She is ranked 45th in the world by the International Table Tennis Federation (as of 15 July 2025), and is the defending Women's Singles Asian Champion.
+She is a left-handed attacker and uses the shakehand grip.
+At the 2024 Summer Olympics she won a silver medal in the mixed doubles tournament alongside Ri Jong Sik.
+She is the defending Women's Singles Asian Champion.

+Born in Pyongyang, Kim began competing internationally in 2018 and achieved early success at the junior level, including a silver medal in the girls' team event at the 2019 Asian Junior and Cadet Table Tennis Championships.
+In 2020 she began a three-year hiatus from international competition alongside the rest of the North Korean table tennis team, returning for the 2022 Asian Games held in 2023.

+Like her mixed doubles partner Ri, Kim qualified for the 2024 Summer Olympics as an unranked and relatively unknown player, but the pair managed to advance to the mixed doubles final after defeating much higher-ranked opponents, including defending champions Japan, before losing to China.
+Later that year, she won the women's singles title at the Asian Table Tennis Championships.

 Early international career (2018–2019)

 Kim was born on 17 August 2001 in Pyongyang, North Korea.
-She is left-handed and uses the shakehand grip in table tennis.
+She is a left-handed attacker and uses the shakehand grip in table tennis.

 She participated in her first two international competitions at the DPR Korea Open in 2018 and the Pyongyang Open in 2019.
 She played at the 2019 Asian Junior and Cadet Table Tennis Championships and won the silver medal in the girls' team event.
 Later that year, she competed in the World Junior Table Tennis Championships, reaching the semifinals in the girls' singles and girls' teams events.